VIII · Safety & ControlEmerging

 And the patterns that stand alongside it, or against it —

-• complementsPolicy-Gated Agent Action (KRITIS)Each agent action passes through a policy gate (NIS2, EU the agent Act, BSI rules) and is tagged with Run ID + Model Digest + Policy Hash for WORM-audit reconstruction.
+• complementsPolicy-Gated Agent Action (KRITIS)Each agent action passes through a policy gate (NIS2, EU AI Act, BSI rules) and is tagged with Run ID + Model Digest + Policy Hash for WORM-audit reconstruction.

 • complementsSecrets HandlingEnsure the model never receives secrets in plaintext; tools resolve credentials from references at runtime.